apache/sedona/docs/tutorial/geo_spark_core_python.md

 <li> RectangleRDD </li>
 <div style="text-align: justify">
 <p>
-All of them can be imported from <b> geo_pyspark.core.SpatialRDD </b> module
+All of them can be imported from <b> geospark.core.SpatialRDD </b> module

-<b> geo_pyspark </b> has written serializers which allow to convert GeoSpark SpatialRDD to Python objects.
+<b> geospark </b> has written serializers which allow to convert GeoSpark SpatialRDD to Python objects.
 Converting will produce GeoData objects which holds 2 attributes:
 </p>
 </div>